dotnet/linker/docs/fixing-warnings.md

 ### RequiresUnreferencedCode

-`RequiresUnreferencedCode` is simple: it's an attribute that can be placed on methods to indicate that the method is not trim-safe, meaning that it might use reflection or some other mechanism to access code that may be trimmed away.
+`RequiresUnreferencedCode` is simple: it's an attribute that can be placed on methods to indicate that the method is not trim-compatible, meaning that it might use reflection or some other mechanism to access code that may be trimmed away.
 This attribute is used when it's not possible for the trimmer to understand what's necessary, and a blanket warning is needed.
 This would often be true for methods which use the C# `dynamic` keyword, `Assembly.LoadFrom`, or other runtime code generation technologies.
 An example would be:

 ```C#